 The ONT is the sole arbiters upper-middle and top rank careers in both the public and private sectors in Nigeria.
 The gifted and the ambitious officers easily fall prey to the several amorphous “career traps” the ONT used to rig personnel allegiances and turn their respective department into “contrary institution”.
 The ONT will invariably leave the cadet graduates with three immutable choices; (1) work with/for us and prosper, (2) ignore us, and we ignore you or (3) offend us, and you die penniless – “You either serve us, or you serve Nigeria“.
 Take your pick!

 As a result, the main instruments the ONT uses to “manage” the cadet graduates and others employed to check them are utterly simple.

 Even before the cadet officers go into training, the ONT gets involved in their selection through proxies.
 Of the 183 cadet graduates, those who are Fulani are going to hold the top offices among their peers.
 With few exceptions;.
 To enjoy that privilege, they would have to sell their souls to the ONT.
-The Igbo and Yoruba cadet graduates are more likely to progress in rank and recognition faster and than than those from elsewhere in the country.
+The Igbo and Yoruba cadet graduates are more likely to progress in rank and recognition faster and than those from elsewhere in the country.
 Yes, ethnicity is a reliable instrument of the ONT.

 Those officers who have parents that are members of the ONT will enjoy the “Nuhu Ribadu effect”, being turned into an idol for little work done and transient results.
 Meanwhile, corruption is getting worse.
 Is it difficult to see why?

 The instrument of “godfatherism” will also take its toll on the integrity of the cadet graduates.
 Besides ethnicity and privileged birth, having a godfather [patron] within the ONT is an invaluable asset to one’s career.
 The surest way to securing the protection and support of a godfather is to be a “good boy”.
 But the good boys are usually information leakers, spies and institutional saboteurs working assiduously in the interest of his godfather.
 The good boys’ reward for corrupting his organisation is often more than just promotion and lucrative postings.